phalcon/documentation/docs/db-phql.md

 The delimiters are dynamically translated to valid delimiters depending on the database system where the application connecting to.

 ## Custom Dialect
 Due to differences in SQL dialects based on the RDBMS of your choice, not all methods are supported.
-However, you can extend the dialect, so that you can use additional functions that your RDBMS supports.
+However you can extend the dialect, so that you can use additional functions that your RDBMS supports.

 For the example below, we are using the `MATCH_AGAINST` method for MySQL.